Latter Day Church of Christ: Business activities

+The Cooperative had its birth during the Great Depression when many families struggled immensely to provide for their families.
+For many years, members of the Cooperative lived in poor conditions, and had no legal way to apply for assistance.

+Long-time leader John Ortell Kingston lived in a small one-story clapboard house in Salt Lake City up until the time of his death in 1987.
 J. Ortell Kingston aggressively pursued a financially-expansive agenda for the Davis County Cooperative Society Inc. in the hopes of improving the financial condition of his followers.

+Since the mid-1990s, many members have become college-educated and live in middle-to-upper-middle-class homes throughout their communities.
+Currently the group claims that although different skillsets bring different financial outcomes, there is no homelessness within the DCCS, and internal programs exist for those experiencing financial poverty.

 Beliefs

 The Latter Day Church of Christ is based on a belief in Jesus Christ and the restoration of his gospel in these latter days.
 It is not affiliated with the mainstream LDS Church.
-Doctrinally, members of the LDCJC try to adhere to the teachings of the Bible, the Book of Mormon, the Doctrine and Covenants, and the Pearl of Great Price.
+Doctrinally, members of the LDCC try to adhere to the teachings of the Bible, the Book of Mormon, the Doctrine and Covenants, and the Pearl of Great Price.
 Members of the Latter Day Church of Christ are also members of the Davis County Cooperative Society (a separate organization and legal entity) which practices the law of consecration and United Order.
 Some members had begun the practice of plural marriage years before the establishment of the cooperative.

 During the first years of the Davis County Cooperative Society, Elden Kingston and his followers wore unique blue denim outer garments that led to people referring to them as "blue-coats."
 Men and boys wore blue coverall-type suits tied with strings; women and girls wore plain blue denim dresses.
 As a symbol of their renunciation of worldly goods, the outer clothing contained no pockets in which possessions could be carried, although later an inside pocket was provided for the sanitary measure of carrying a handkerchief.
-All went bareheaded and barefoot.
-This practice lasted only a short time and was abandoned sometime before 1940.
-Members today wear normal modern clothing, although they are encouraged to be modest and keep a high standard of dress.

-Plural marriage is practiced by some members of the LDCJC and members make their own choice in who they marry.
-Some members of the church are also believed to practice consanguineous marriage, or marriage to relatives within the group.
-This practice has been attributed to "endogamous preference and the small size of the group’s population" according to recent research from the University of California.
-The group claims no preference for any particular family or surname stating members join every year "from a variety of different backgrounds and surnames."
+All went bareheaded and barefoot, although this practice was discontinued in the early 1940's.

-According to a 2011 document prepared by the attorneys general of the states of Utah and Arizona, the church describes itself as emphasizing family values, education, self-sufficiency, and the belief that every child is a priceless blessing.
+According to a 2011 document prepared by attorneys general Mark Shurtleff and Tom Horne, members of the DCCS describe it as emphasizing family values, education, self-sufficiency, and the belief that every child is a priceless blessing.
 Children are allowed to attend public school and many go on to college.
+Former members leaving the group in the 1980s and 1990s allege that some were paid in "units" instead of money and that many of their life decisions were made for them.
+Some members also claim there is an "inner circle" who are entitled to more wives and better jobs.

+In 2016, some members of the LDCC helped start Vanguard Academy charter school in West Valley, which continues to operate today.
+Many high school aged children from the LDCC are believed to attend the school.